youwol/flux-view/README.md

 )
 ```
 where:
-- *stream$* is the domain's data stream defined as a RxJS observable
+- **stream$** is the domain's data stream defined as a RxJS observable
-- *viewMap* is a function that convert the domain's data to a vDOM attribute.
+- **viewMap** is a function that convert the domain's data to a vDOM attribute.
 In the case of the function *attr$*, *TResult* is the type of the target attibute.
 In the case of the function *child$*, *TResult* is *VirtualDOM*.
 In the case of the function *children$*, *TResult* is *Array\<VirtualDOM\>*.
-- *untilFirst* is the data that will be used until the first emitted element in *stream$* is obtained.
+- **untilFirst** is the data that will be used until the first emitted element in *stream$* is obtained.
 If not provided, the attribute/child does not exist until first emission.
-    In such case, using a *BehaviorSubject* of RxJS (observable that directly emit a predifined value) is an alternative that can also be used.
+    In such case, using a *BehaviorSubject* of RxJS (observable that directly emit a predefined value) is an alternative that can also be used.

 ```typescript
 let vDom = {